yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Groups-and-Actions/2019-01-12-Lie-Groups-and-Actions.md

 ## Adjoint Representations

 For an arbitrary Lie group, to give its representation (or more precisely, representation on the representation space $M$), a manifold $M$ must be chosen.
 This can be quite troublesome.
 Say I chose $M=\set{0}$, then the representation of any Lie group is identity map $\rho(g)=\id,\, \forall g\in G$.
 Such representation is too trivial to reveal anything insightful about the Lie group.
-Even if I choose a more complicated manifold, it's still hard for me to make sure that $M​$ not any bigger, not any smaller, that such choice is **just right**.
+Even if I choose a more complicated manifold, it's still hard for me to make sure that $M​$ not any bigger, not any smaller, that such choice is **"just right"**.

 Remember that Lie group itself is a manifold and can thus acted on.
 What choice is better than $G$ itself?
 Such representation is $M$-independent, and can provide information on $G$ "just right".

 $$
 \begin{array}{cccccccc}
 G & \times & G & \rightarrow & G \\